KrashKart/nus-cuesports-bot/docs/README.md

 - Update "Confirmation" > "Google Doc" if necessary

 In ```config.json```,
-- Update super users, add the new Bot TD
+- Update super users, add the new Bot TD (in Telegram)

 ## TODO
 Important Changes ❗